EwanBeattie/payment-system/README.md

 - We do not correctly display 'Incorrect username' message to the user
 - We should hash the passwords
 - Add mypy typechecks
+- Back to homepage button (logout)
+- You can pay yourself
+- Only shows money leaving your account
+- Can just type URL to get behind login screen